VCU's Curry, Williams taking on responsibility they've always imagined

 With the way he attacks the game, Curry fits the VCU program, Rhoades said.
 But he’s had to gradually carve out more and more time in the rotation, from averages of 5.7 minutes his freshman year, to 16.3 as a sophomore and 18.3 last year.

 His career scoring average is 4.3, but that could rise significantly this year.
-Curry started for the first time in the initial four games of last season, but battled multiple injuries over the course of the season — shoulder, knee and ankle.
-Then he missed the final five games of last season, after the passing of his brother.
+Curry started for the first time in the initial four games of last season but battled multiple injuries during the season — shoulder, knee and ankle.
+Then he missed the final five games of last season, after the death of his brother.

 “Everything he went through last year, I’m really excited to see this senior year occur,” Rhoades said of Curry.

-Then Williams paced VCU Monday in a category he seems primed to lead over the course of this season: 3-point shooting.
+Williams paced VCU on Monday in a category he seems primed to lead during the course of this season: 3-point shooting.
 He shot a team-best 41.3% from distance last season.

 Against Virginia State, Williams was a team-best 3 of 5 from beyond the arc.
 Rhoades called Williams a “great shooter,” and the Rams will aim to get him shots.